July 31, 2015

 “Small businesses are the heart and soul of our communities.
 By reducing frivolous fines that only hurt these businesses, we are ensuring that the businesses that provide so much culture, character, and economic opportunities to our neighborhoods can thrive," said Council Member Mathieu Eugene.
 “I commend the decision of the Department of Consumer Affairs to reduce the violations and fines issued to small businesses and I am deeply appreciative for Mayor Bill de Blasio's commitment to prioritizing this issue,” he added.

 “I applaud Mayor Bill de Blasio and Department of Consumer Affairs Commissioner Julie Menin for their commitment to reducing punitive fines on our city's small businesses,” said Council Member Vincent Gentile.
-“Since the enactment of the Small Business Relief Package last summer, fines are down by $5 million across the board.
+“Since the enactment of the Small Business Relief Package last summer, fines are down across the board.
 This is a victory for small business owners and a victory for equity and fairness.
 Our business owners essentially keep our city running, it's about time city government worked for them,” he added.

 “If we're going to keep our neighborhoods whole, we must help our small businesses," said Council Member Corey Johnson.
 “Both mom-and-pop stores and restaurants are facing unprecedented competition from corporate chains, and common-sense regulations will help them compete against corporations with unlimited resources.
 I commend Mayor de Blasio and Commissioner Menin for taking action to reduce the burden on our small businesses,” he added.